This glowing map shows the most-biked streets in San Francisco

-For cities trying to understand how to get more people to walk and bike, one place to start is with data about existing pedestrians and cyclists—but the traditional tools to figure out how many people are biking on a particular route, like sensors embedded in roads, are both expensive and time-consuming to use.
+For cities trying to understand how to get more people to walk and bike, one place to start is data about existing pedestrians and cyclists—but the traditional tools to figure out how many people are biking on a particular route, like sensors embedded in roads, are both expensive and time-consuming to use.

 A new tool from the mobility analytics company StreetLight Data maps bike and pedestrian data in much more detail, using machine learning to analyze location data from mobile phones and understand how many people are walking, biking, or driving on any particular street throughout the day.